SORF Applications are currently closed.

 - Hotel Rooms (no incidentals, room service) up to $55 per person per night

-- Personal Mileage Reimbursement (based on current IRS allowable reimbursement rate [$0.565 as of Fall 2013] only eligible for up to 250 miles per way – beyond 250 miles, it is strongly recommended you seek other transportation)
+- Personal Mileage Reimbursement (based on current IRS allowable reimbursement rate [$0.54 as of January 2016] only eligible for up to 250 miles per way beyond 250 miles, it is strongly recommended you seek other transportation)

-- Public Transportation* (such as metro, subway, buses)
+- Public Transportation* (such as metro, subway, buses or ride share services such as Uber/Lyft)

 - Taxi (only transportation from the airport to destination and back)